zhang699/simple-list-crawler/README.md

 ]
 ```

-- the first value in the value's array is [selector](https://developer.mozilla.org/docs/Web/API/Document/querySelector) tell Puppeteer which field want to select. you can use browser's `inspector`to find out the selector. the key of item object is the will identical in the result item.
+- the first value in the value's array is [selector](https://developer.mozilla.org/docs/Web/API/Document/querySelector) tell Puppeteer which field want to select. you can use browser's `inspector`to find out the selector. the key of item object will identical in the result item.

 - the second one is DOMNode's property such as `textContent`, `alt` ... (if imageMode), reference to [HTMLHtmlElement Documentation](https://developer.mozilla.org/docs/Web/API/HTMLHtmlElement) for more detail